Napoleonic looting of art: Italy

 In Italy, the practice of using special commissions to select art for appropriation was expanded and made more systematic.
 The librarians of the Bibliothèque Nationale had compiled extensive lists of the Italian books they desired.
-The commission included the scientists Claude Louis Berthollet, Pierre Claude François Daunou, and Gaspard Monge; and the artists Jacques-Pierre Tinet, Jean-Baptiste Wicar, Andrea Appiani, and Jean-Baptiste Moitte.
+The commission included scientists Claude Louis Berthollet, Pierre Claude François Daunou, and Gaspard Monge; and artists Jacques-Pierre Tinet, Jean-Baptiste Wicar, Andrea Appiani, and Jean-Baptiste Moitte.
 In Lombardy, the Veneto, and Emilia-Romagna, commission members had the authority to select and acquire works at their own discretion.
 On May 7, 1796, the French Directorate ordered Napoleon to transfer goods from the occupied territories in Italy to France:

 Napoleon himself had close ties to Italy, which inspired both his imperial ambitions and his appreciation for its art.
 French rule was also more welcomed than it had been in the Low Countries, especially among Italian intellectuals, which gave the appropriations some popular support.
-Regions that were either favorable to French rule—such as those that eventually formed the Cisalpine Republic,—or were geographically hard to reach, had fewer works of art taken from them.
+Regions that were either favourable to French rule—such as those that eventually formed the Cisalpine Republic,—or were geographically hard to reach, had fewer works of art taken from them.
 Regions that actively fought the French, such as Parma and Venice, had the transfer of artworks written as a condition of their surrender.
 The French armies also dissolved monasteries and convents as they went, often taking artworks that had been abandoned or sold in haste.

-From the spring of 1796, the first Napoleonic campaign in Italy removed art objects of all kinds, which were sanctioned in provisions of the Treaty of Leoben, the Armistice of Cherasco, the Armistice of Bologna, and the Treaty of Tolentino, culminating with clauses in the 1797 Treaty of Campo Formio that transferred artworks from the Austrian Empire and the former Venetian Republic.
+From the spring of 1796, the first Napoleonic campaign in Italy removed art objects of all kinds, which were sanctioned in provisions of the Treaty of Leoben, the Armistice of Cherasco, the Armistice of Bologna, and the Treaty of Tolentino, culminating with clauses in the 1797 Treaty of Campo Formio that transferred artworks from the Austria and the former Venetian Republic.
 Over 110 artworks were brought to France in 1796 alone.
-The early appropriations were organized by Jean-Baptiste Wicar.
+The early appropriations were organised by Jean-Baptiste Wicar.
 Drawing on his experience of cataloging the art collections of Italian duchies, Wicar selected which paintings would be sent to Paris from 1797 to 1800.
 His work was continued later by Vivant Denon.
 Local nobles, like Giovanni Battista Sommariva, used the opportunity of the tumult to enrich their own personal collections.

 During the occupations, Napoleonic officials continued to plunder artwork beyond that agreed to in the treaties—the commission had permission to amend the agreed number of artworks.
-Resistance to these appropriations was decentralized, or sometimes nonexistent, because Italy did not yet exist as a single nation.
+Resistance to these appropriations was decentralised, or sometimes nonexistent, because Italy did not yet exist as a single nation.